kwesterman/kwesterman.github.io/_pages/research.md

 <img src='/images/diet_hba1c_manhattan.jpg' width='500'>
 </p>

-### Large-scale, genome-wide gene-environment interaction methods and discovery
+### Large-scale, gene-environment interaction methods and discovery

 GxE identification provides a key foundation for genome-based precision medicine, but GxE analysis in increasingly larger samples carries statistical and computational challenges.
 I have made contributions towards overcoming these challenges in both methodology-focused and applied studies.
 I led the testing and publication of a tool, [GEM](https://github.com/large-scale-gxe-methods/GEM), for more computationally efficient and statistically rigorous GxE testing, showing in the process that GEIs may be as common across the genome as genetic main effects.

-Working closely with [Joanne Cole](https://scholar.harvard.edu/joannebcole), I have put this to work in conducting a novel “exposome-wide” GEI study in the UK Biobank that aims to systematically map interactions across many genetic variants, exposures, and metabolic biomarkers.
+Working closely with [Joanne Cole](https://scholar.harvard.edu/joannebcole), I put this program to work in conducting a novel “exposome-wide” GEI study in the UK Biobank that aims to systematically map interactions across many genetic variants, exposures, and metabolic biomarkers.
 Part of this effort involved searching across the genome for "variance-quantitative trait loci" (vQTLs), or genetic variants that associte with the variance (rather than the mean) of some trait, as a way to reduce the total amount of variants to be tested for GxE.
 The results from this project, including our catalog of vQTL and GxE summary statistics, are publicly available in a [browser]() at the Common Metabolic Disease Knowledge Portal.

 <p align="center">
 <img src='/images/vqtl_workflow.png' width='450'>